 Undergraduate Research Opportunities

 The Undergraduate Research Program in Biology provides an opportunity to learn the process of science, and thereby apply knowledge that has been gained in classes.
-Students work under the direction of a faculty member engaged in biological research for at least two semesters.
-You may take up to 4 credits of Biology 499R per semester, but only 4 credits of Biology 499R may be used to satisfy requirements towards a Biology major.
+Students typically work under the direction of a faculty member engaged in biological research for at least two semesters, for 4 credit hours each semester.
+Biology 499R is not offered in the summer.
+You may take Biology 499R for multiple semesters, but Biology 499R may be used to satisfy only one elective and an upper level lab towards the Biology major after successful completion of the second semester of Biology 499R.
+You are expected to identify a research mentor prior to registering for Biology 499R.
+See the information on getting started in undergraduate research, above, for suggestions on how to find a mentor.
+Students must complete a registration form and mentors must verify their commitments to students prior to enrollment for the course, which requires a permission number.

 For students with an overall and Biology major GPA of 3.5 or higher, the research experience can be combined with a written thesis towards graduation with Honors.
 Learn more about the Honors Program.